SHCR Investors Have Opportunity to Lead Sharecare, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).
+LOS ANGELES, May 17, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).

 Class Period: May 10, 2023 – March 28, 2024